I've always been fascinated by the wonders of the universe.

 zoom using a variety of settings.

-Considering the fairly unsophisticated way in which I've taken these pictures I think the results
+considering the fairly unsophisticated way in which I've taken these pictures I think the results

-are pretty good.
 If I wanted to improve I would have to invest in a lot of fancy equipment

 There are umpteen wonderful photos that we can view in books, on the TV, the Internet, Social Media etc.